anu27012007/Library-Management-System/README.txt

 Library Management System

 How to run:
-1. Double click library.exe
+1. click library.cpp
+2. run the program
-2. Use menu options to add/issue/search books
+3. Use menu options to add/issue/search books

 Made using C++ (OOP)